jimgarr/lab3/LabReport2.md

 Both examples are ones in which the correct input is given.
 If the path doesn't include /add-message (for example /add-messaggee), the Web Server instead outputs "404 Not Found!".

 ## Part 2
 Below is the code that tests the method reversed(int[] arr) in the class ArrayExamples with a failure inducing input.
+The test named testReversed3Array uses an int array that contains 1,2,3.
 ```
 @Test
   public void testReversed3Array() {